 Before using the Door Lock Switch Kit, you must make sure that the PathPilot controller is updated to PathPilot v2.1.6 (or newer).
 This version of PathPilot has settings required to use the Door Lock Switch Kit.

 To update PathPilot, do either of the following:

-- "Download and Install an Update File from the Controller" (below) - "Install an Update File from a USB Drive" (below)
+- "Download and Install an Update File from the Controller" (below) - "Install an Update File from a USB Drive" (on the next page)

 Download and Install an Update File from the Controller